leejoonli/code-every-day/log.md

 ## Thoughts

 I think I have a basic understanding of what the documentation example is trying to explain and of C# as a programming language.
 Need to start coding.

+# Day 103 (5/18/2022)

+## C#, Portfolio, Django Database

+Worked on API with C# and .NET Core, updated Python PostgreSQL database 1 and portfolio.

+## Thoughts

+Deployed database to heroku and updated portfolio to match.
+Running into an error with the API exercise.
+Will look into tomorrow.